• Skip to primary navigation

 • Most ricotta is made from cow milk, but you can also find sheep, goat, and buffalo milk ricotta.

-• Ricotta (means recooked) is made from whey, while curds make most of the other cheese we eat.
+• Ricotta (which means recooked) is made from whey, while curds make most of the other cheese we eat.
 After the curds and whey are separated for cheese making, the whey is fermented and cooked.
 The results are small, delicate cheese curds.

-• In the U.S. most ricotta is made with whole milk as opposed to making it with whey.
+• In the U.S., most ricotta is made with whole milk instead of whey.

 • Ricotta